mktgurl/googlemaps_pdxincidentbug/README.md

 Thanks for helping us to improve Google Maps!"

 2015-02-26: Still persists, except reported accidents in Tacoma are now appearing in Portland; not just road closures.

+2015-03-04: Looks resolved?
+Checked Google Maps for the I-5 bridge crossing between Portland and Vancouver.
+No flags, no accident incidents.
+Checked with, without, and typical traffic.